eaudeweb/naaya/Naaya/NaayaSurvey/README.txt

 	Go the folder where you want to create it.
 Click on the Subobjects button.
 Make sure that Survey is selected in the list of object types, click "Save changes" and then go back to index.
 Note: this step needs to be done only once per folder.
 Now select "Survey" from the "Type to add" combobox and a form for creating a survey will appear.

-	On the top of the survey there are buttons for editing the metadata of the survey (e.g. title), attachments, questions and reports.
+	On the top of the survey there are buttons for editing the metadata of the survey (e.g. title, description), attachments, questions and reports.

 		Metadata
 		--------

-		You can also set a release date and an expiration date.
+		You can set a release date and an expiration date.
 The release date works just like for the rest of the Naaya types.
 The expiration date is the date after which the survey can't be taken anymore.

 		Attachments
 		-----------

-		When the survey is about some documents (e.g. some directives), the user can upload these documents as attachments.
+		When the survey is about some documents (e.g. some EU directives), the user can upload these documents as attachments.
 When the respondent will take the survey, the attachments will appear at the top of the page (bellow the description).

 		Questions
 		---------